Last Updated on: December 6, 2022

 Back in 480 BC, it was first destroyed by the Persian invaders.

-Fortunately, very soon, the Ancient Agora was enabled to flourish again in the 5th century BC when the Athenian culture thrived.
+Fortunately, very soon, the Ancient Agora flourished again in the 5th century BC when the Athenian culture thrived.

 However, the plundering continued in later centuries when Agora was destroyed by Romans in 86 BC.

 The Romans rebuilt the Ancient Agora with added buildings, including the imposing Odeon.
-It remained a center of activity in Athens with rich cultural and economic significance for a wide span of time and was finally razed by the Slavs in 580 AD.
+It remained a center of activity in Athens with rich cultural and economic significance for a long time and was finally razed by the Slavs in 580 AD.

 Since then, it remained uninhabited until Greece won its independence from the Ottoman Empire in the mid-19th century.

-The process of bringing this magnificent archaeological site to light began in 1859 but it didn’t really produce any significant result until 1931 when the American School of Classical Studies got the green light from the Greek Government to start excavations on the location.
+The process of bringing this magnificent archaeological site to light began in 1859, but it didn’t really produce any significant results until 1931 when the American School of Classical Studies got the green light from the Greek government to start excavations on the location.

-Up until the start of the 20th century, the site that is now known as the Ancient Agora was actually a significant part of the city center of Athens, full of houses and shopping streets.
+Until the start of the 20th century, the site now known as the Ancient Agora was actually a significant part of the city center of Athens, full of houses and shopping streets.

-When the excavation process began -funded by John D. Rockefeller- more than 360 residences had to be brought down in order for the ancient buildings to be uncovered.
+When the excavation process began -funded by John D. Rockefeller- more than 360 residences had to be brought down for the ancient buildings to be uncovered.

-Soon after, the Stoa of Attalos was rebuilt based on its original plans and the Ancient Agora Museum opened its doors to visitors from all around the world.
+Soon after, the Stoa of Attalos was rebuilt based on its original plans, and the Ancient Agora Museum opened its doors to visitors worldwide.

 The Ancient Agora is situated in the heart of Athens, between the neighborhoods of Thission and Monastiraki.
 See the map here.

-It is situated northwest of the Acropolis; while on the south and west, it’s surrounded by the hills of the Areos Pagos and Kolonos Agoraios.
+It is situated northwest of the Acropolis, while on the south and west, it’s surrounded by the Areos Pagos and Kolonos Agoraios hills.

 Some of the most remarkable ancient sights of Athens which depict the true prestige of Athenian can be witnessed at Ancient Agora including:

-The Stoa covers the majority of the eastern side of the Ancient Agora, and the original building was initially built in 150 B.C.E, by King Attalos II of Pergamon.
+The Stoa covers most of the eastern side of the Ancient Agora, and the original building was initially built in 150 B.C.E by King Attalos II of Pergamon.

 Therefore, the Stoa is named after him only.
 Since then, it has been razed various times; however, it was reconstructed in an even more majestic way.

-The building that still stands today is a result of the reconstruction of the site by the American School of Classical Studies from 1952–1956.
+The building that still stands today is a result of the reconstruction of the site by the American School of Classical Studies from 1952 to 1956.

-On the ground floor of Stoa, you’ll find the Ancient Agora Museum, which holds and exhibits a diverse range of artifacts including statues discovered from Agora excavations.
+On the ground floor of Stoa, you’ll find the Ancient Agora Museum, which holds and exhibits various artifacts including statues discovered from Agora excavations.

-The museum clearly reflects the developmental stages of both the ancient Agora and Athens itself and demonstrates historical wonders from the Neolithic to the Post-byzantine and Ottoman periods.
+The museum clearly reflects the developmental stages of the ancient Agora and Athens and demonstrates historical wonders from the Neolithic to the Post-byzantine and Ottoman periods.

 In the article below, you can read any information you may need about the great and small museums in Athens, like ticket prices, opening hours, free admission days, and many more!

-The temple of Hephaestus (also called Theseion), is indeed one of the most phenomenal monuments in the Northwest end of Agora.
+The temple of Hephaestus (also called Theseion) is indeed one of the most phenomenal monuments on the northwest end of Agora.

 It is surely captivating enough to grab every visitor’s attention.

-The temple dates back to 449 BC and, fortunately, is still preserved in an outstanding way, partly because it was later converted into a Christian Church.
+The temple dates back to 449 BC and, fortunately, is still preserved outstandingly, partly because it was later converted into a Christian Church.

 The temple of Hephaestus depicts the cultural and religious views of ancient Athenians and is one of the oldest temples in existence.
 Visiting it is surely a must for every tourist in Athens!